mneuronico/multi-agent-system-library/README.md

 This builds the system from a JSON configuration file specified using the `config_json` parameter, creates all components if the configuration is valid and runs an automation (either a specified one or a default linear automation) with the provided user input (or starting with no input if none is provided).

+### Defining Functions
+Functions for `Tool` and `Process` components must be defined in the Python file specified using the `functions_file` option (or the default `fns.py`).
+All tools and processes must have their custom function defined in this file.
+Conditional functions, on_update and on_complete must be defined in this file as well.
+When using the library only programatically and not using function syntax (i.e. `"fn:"`) it is possible to define functions elsewhere and use them as callables directly, but it is better practice to still define them in the `functions_file`, import it and use it.

 ### Running a Chat Loop

 The `run` method can be used in a loop to implement a simple interactive chat system.
 This is ideal for continuously processing user inputs and generating responses from the system.